coderanger/coderanger.net/content/posts/react-patents.md

 (and more).
 This means that patent rights around RocksDB might actually be more restrictive than React, but they are far more explicit and well understood.

+Specifically the Apache-2.0 license uses a fairly standard termination clause, where the lawsuit must claim "the Work or a Contribution incorporated within the Work" is what is infringing.
+As mentioned earlier, this simplifies lawsuits over the project itself while not totally disarming patent litigation about unrelated things.
+Beyond just the patent licensing, the Apache-2.0 license also makes a much more specific declaration of which copyright-related rights are being shared, covers trademark licensing, and makes the rules for redistribution clearer.

 The fact that Facebook chose the MIT license for React instead of Apache-2.0 sends a signal that they may be trying to hedge their bets here in a way the RocksDB team did not.